nrfconnect/suit-processor/ARCHITECTURE.md

  * Resolving of component IDs, which amounts to keeping track of the memory layout
  * Storing and comparing sequence numbers, because this should be hardware-backed to prevent tampering
  * Comparing vendor/class/device IDs, because this needs to be aware of component IDs.
- * Fetching of payloads, since this needs to be performed on whatever protcols are available on the platform.
+ * Fetching of payloads, since this needs to be performed on whatever protocols are available on the platform.
  * Booting of images, because this is dependent on the architecture of the platform, as well as the OS.

 The platform is implemented either in this repository or out-of-tree.